-Westminster Abbey, located near the Houses of Parliament, is more a historical site than a religious site.
-Since 1066 every royal coronation, with the exception of Edward V and Edward VIII has taken place in this church.
+Westminster Abbey, located near the Houses of Parliament, is more of a historical site than a religious site.
+Since 1066 every royal coronation, with the exception of Edward V and Edward VIII, has taken place in this church.

 Most of the present building dates from 1245 to 1272 when Henry III decided to rebuild the abbey in the Gothic style.
 The building was later significantly expanded: the Chapel of Henry VII was added between 1503 and 1512, while the two West Front Towers date from 1745.
 The youngest part of the abbey is the North entrance, completed in the nineteenth century.